Zarser/Fishing-In-Sk-ne/README.md

 *Removed the weather beside the water temp
 *Put in a img slideshow with weather for the current location of the imgs in the slideshow *Put in alittle weather display on the top-left

+UPDATE V1.3

+*Removed the icon flags at the top
+*Removed to weather at the top
+*Put in a nice transperent menu at the top
+*Added contact form
+*Added link for fishing licens